myltik/azure-docs.ru-ru/articles/storsimple/storsimple-ova-manage-jobs.md

 <properties
-   pageTitle="Просмотр заданий виртуального массива StorSimple и управление ими | Microsoft Azure" description="Описывается страница ";Задания"; службы диспетчера StorSimple и способы ее использования для отслеживания недавних и текущих заданий для виртуального массива StorSimple." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple Virtual Array jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent and current jobs for the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"